Breckland line: Infrastructure

 The line is double-track throughout but is only electrified between Cambridge and Ely, and also between Norwich and Trowse Junction, at 25 kV AC.
 It has a loading gauge of W8, except for the section connecting the Ipswich–Ely line to the Ely–Peterborough line, which is W10.
 The line speed ranges between 40 and 90 mph.

 Until 2012 the line retained its historic characteristics, with well preserved stations, semaphore signalling and, until spring 2009, lineside telegraph poles, along with sections of jointed rail on wooden sleepers.
-However, the two-stage Ely–Norwich re-signalling programme in August and December 2012 involved the closure of the nine local mechanical signal boxes and removal of the seven sets of manually-operated wooden gates at level crossings.
+However, the two-stage Ely–Norwich re-signalling programme in August and December 2012 involved the closure of the nine local mechanical signal boxes and removal of the seven sets of manually operated wooden gates at level crossings.
 The Cambridge signal box now controls the modern electronic interlockings which operate the lightweight LED signals, while the level crossings have been fully automated with barriers and warning lights.

 Route

-The places served by the route are listed below, with Ordnance Survey grid references for the stations:
+The places served by the route are listed below, with Ordnance Survey grid references provided for the stations:

 Trains pass through Waterbeach station between Ely and Cambridge North without stopping.

 Prickwillow station, between Ely and Shippea Hill stations, closed in 1850.